Kangaroux/flaskrouting/README.md

 Default: `False`

-If `TRAILING_SLASHES = False`, flask-routing will not append a trailing slash to URLs unless you explicitly define them with one.
+If `TRAILING_SLASHES = False`, `flaskrouting` will not append a trailing slash to URLs unless you explicitly define them with one.
 To always append a trailing slash, set `flaskrouting.TRAILING_SLASHES = True` before calling the `register()` method.

 # Reference